 Head to Tayyabs for its famous mouth-watering curries.

-Pizza Union Aldgate offers delicious thin and crispy pizzas at very reasonable prices.
+Pizza Union Aldgate and nearby Pizza Union Spitalfields offer delicious thin and crispy pizzas at very reasonable prices.

 The Miller has a big selection of craft beer and cider.
 The pub has a ping pong table and also cooks up gourmet burgers and hot dogs.